310mc/https-310mc.github.io-tl/source/_posts/anniversary/8th.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
 We're surely going to have a wonderful performance that will make all our fans happy.
-I noticed how particular you were with each performance piece!
+I could tell how particular you were with each performance piece!
 {% endbubble %}

 {% bubble Shinobu v2 %}
 I am very excited to go around the venue on a gondola!
-Watching the audience from above is going to be a fresh feeling.
+Watching the audience from above will feel new.
 {% endbubble %}

 <div class="minitalk" character="Anzu">